Senior Scientist - Immune Cell Therapy

 eller i hela Sverige

 At AstraZeneca, you will be empowered to be innovative and creative where difference is valued.
 We thrive in a place where the brightest and most curious minds seamlessly come together in our inclusive environment.
+The role will be placed at AstraZeneca's dynamic R&D site in the lovely city of Gothenburg, Sweden.
 Here you will be part of an international, open-minded and creative working atmosphere based on collaboration and innovation.

+Biopharmaceuticals R&D is committed to the development of next-generation innovative medicines, and we are building a Cell Therapy Department to establish AstraZeneca as a world leader in Cell Therapy across disease areas within Cardiovascular, Renal and Metabolism (CVRM) and Respiratory and Inflammation (R&I).
+The Cell Therapy Department will bring together 50 specialists across Europe and the U.S. to support the organization with cell therapy expertise and capabilities, while working in close collaboration with experts across AstraZeneca globally to leverage the existing and emerging cell platforms, novel cell engineering and gene editing technologies.

 Building on your background in immunology you will apply your skills in a regenerative medicine setting, working collaboratively with project leaders, in vitro, and in vivo scientists, and therapy area specialists to ensure efficient progress of Cell Therapy projects.
 The role is focused on laboratory-based activities and you will use your scientific expertise to design and run experiments and deliver high quality data.